subuser-security/subuser/docs/screenshots.rst

 Screenshots
 -----------

-Programs don't look any different when running under subuser.
+Programs don't look much different when running under subuser.
 So there's not much to see.

 .. image:: ./screenshots/liferea+firefox.png

 However, notice that my ``firefox`` subuser has different settings and different plugins installed than my ``google-calendar`` subuser.
+Also note that the ``firefox`` subuser has a pink border, where-as the ``google-calendar`` subuser has a green one.
+This allows you to easilly distinguish between windows from different subusers which reduces the chance of subusers sneakily fishing for your keystrokes.

 .. image:: ./screenshots/emacs+texttest.png